-Study support group for students with ASD
+Study support group for students with ASD (Dutch)

 The goal is to support the study progress in order to help prevent early drop-out and promote independence in the study process.